🇨🇳 中文

 Requirements/opsx:propose <feature>Generate proposal + spec + design + tasks

-Implement/opsx:applyGenerate code from spec
+Implement/opsx:applyImplement code task-by-task from spec

 Archive/opsx:archiveMerge Delta Spec, archive change